PiotrZb/Product-packaging-line-schematic/README.md

 ## Description 📜

 The educational project containing a schematic of the electrical connections of a product packaging line.
+The project was created using the SEE Electrical V8R4 environment.

 ## Contributors 🤝